auth0/terraform-provider-auth0/docs/guides/generate_terraform_config.md

 ## 3. Authenticate with Auth0 CLI

-Like the Terraform Provider, the Auth0 CLI requires an authentication link with your Auth0 tenant.
+Like the Terraform Provider, the Auth0 CLI requires an authentication link to the Auth0 tenant you wish to generate config for.
 To begin the authentication step, run:

 ```sh
 auth0 login